 Holiday cottages and sauna are a vital part of Finnish culture and leisure time.
 During the best holiday seasons you can see city centres deserted, as all the Finnish holiday-makers have retreated to their cottages and second homes in the countryside.
 A cottage is preferably by a lake, and it always has its own sauna, where Finns can enjoy their hot and steamy löyly (it's impossible to live without!).
 Mikkeli is one of the biggest second home regions in Finland, and aside from private cottage-owners, there is also a wide selection of rental cottages available.

 As fishing, berry picking and mushroom picking are an important part of the local lifestyle, it is of course natural that you can see it also in the local cuisine.
 Local food is one of Mikkeli's fortés, and especially recently many new restaurants specialising in local ingredients and natural flavours have opened their doors in the region.
-Places you have to absolutely try are for example restaurant Vino, Hotel Anttolanhovi's restaurant Rantaravintola and Sahanlahti Resort's restaurant Koskivahti.
+Places you have to absolutely try are, for example, Bistro Holvi and Sahanlahti Resort's restaurant Koskivahti.

 During the Second World War, Mikkeli operated as the headquarters city of Finland, and so all the war operations, led by Marshal Mannerheim, were issued from here.
 Having the headquarters left its mark on the city landscape and cultural life.
 Besides museums and landmarks, you can explore Mikkeli's history on guided tours.